EU antitrust regulators quiz Daimler, others after failed Nokia talks

-BRUSSELS, March 31 (Reuters) - EU antitrust regulators are asking Daimler, Continental and other car parts suppliers for details of failed mediation talks with Nokia, raising hopes that enforcers may step in to resolve a patent licensing fee dispute.
+BRUSSELS (Reuters) - EU antitrust regulators are asking Daimler (DAIGn.DE), Continental (CONG.DE) and other car parts suppliers for details of failed mediation talks with Nokia, raising hopes that enforcers may step in to resolve a patent licensing fee dispute.

-Daimler and Continental, along with Bury Technologies, Valeo and Thales-owned Gemalto, complained to the European Commission last year about the fees Nokia was demanding for patents related to car communications.
+Daimler and Continental, along with Bury Technologies, Valeo (VLOF.PA) and Thales-owned (TCFP.PA) Gemalto, complained to the European Commission last year about the fees Nokia (NOKIA.HE) was demanding for patents related to car communications.

 The spat highlights a wider battle between tech companies and the car industry over royalties for technologies crucial to navigation systems, vehicle communications and self-driving cars.